 Federal Direct Grad Plus Loan (FAFSA Required)

 Graduate students may borrow up to the cost of attendance minus any other financial aid awarded.
-Typically graduate students at the University of Montevallo are not eligible for this loan for the fall/spring semesters because the Stafford loan covers the cost of attendance.
-Contact the Student Aid Office to advise the office that you want to apply for this loan.
-To apply for the loan, a graduate student may go online to complete the application at www.studentloans.gov.
-Applications for the upcoming fall/spring semesters will be available June 1.
+To apply for the loan, a graduate student may go online to complete the application at https://studentaid.gov.
+Applications for the upcoming fall/spring semesters will be available June 1st.
 The loan will not be processed through the federal government until mid-July.
-The application must be completed for certification.
-The loan will be certified electronically if the student borrower is approved.
+The application must be completed and approved for certification.

 Students may borrow non-federal loans to help with college expenses.
 These non-federal loans are called alternative or private loans, and they may be combined with other aid as long as the total aid does not exceed the student’s cost of attendance as determined by the University.
 Numerous lending institutions offer alternative loans, and students are encouraged to research the student loan market for options.
 Make certain to tell the lender that the University of Montevallo processes alternative loans electronically through ElmResources.
 The University of Montevallo cannot recommend a lender.
 This is the student’s choice.
 This guide is designed to help you through the alternative loan process.

 - The FAFSA is not required for this loan, but students are encouraged to file the FAFSA to apply for low-interest federal student loans first.
-There is also the possibility of receiving grants such as the Pell Grant ranging from hundreds to thousands of dollars or other federal grants ranging from $1200 to $4000.
+There is also the possibility of receiving grants such as the Pell Grant ranging from hundreds to thousands of dollars or other federal grants ranging in amounts as well.

 - Investigate alternative loan programs by checking with various lenders.
-Evaluate the program on the following features: interest rates, fees, loan minimum/maximum (annual and aggregate), academic progress requirements, co-signer, enrollment status, citizenship requirements, repayment terms, benefits and options.
+Evaluate the program on the following features: citizenship requirements, enrollment status, academic progress requirements, co-signer requirement, minimum/maximum (annual/aggregate) fees, interest rates, repayment terms, benefits and other options.